 Increased maximum loan amount

-When you buy a car with a car loan and balloon payment, you will be able to finance a top end vehicle rather than an older, base model.
+When you buy a car with a car loan and balloon payment, you might be able to finance a top-end or newer vehicle rather than an older, base model.
 This is because balloon payments reduce your regular repayments meaning you have more capacity to pay back a larger amount.

 No requirement for up-front equity

 You won't need to have a large deposit to buy the car that you are looking to finance.

 Balloon payments are commonly used in the following types of loans:

 *A Chattel Mortgage is similar to a car loan, but usually for businesses, rather than private citizens

 - This loan is the most frequently used when the vehicle is primarily for business use